 After this part of the procedure, the patient’s extracted cartilage cells are shipped to a laboratory that specializes in cell expansion.
 There, the cells will multiply in a growing culture over a period of four to six weeks.
 Once enough cartilage cells have been grown (over a million), they are shipped back to the orthopedic surgeon for implantation.

 Next, the second surgery will take place.

 ACI Step Two: Implantation

-The second part of Autologous Chondrocyte Implantation is open surgery, during which the newly grown cartilage is inserted back into the knee.
+The second part of Autologous Chondrocyte Implantation is an open surgery, during which the newly grown cartilage is inserted back into the knee.
 Please note that this part of the procedure is not done arthroscopically.